Remember these 13 truths when going through hard times

 10. Ultimately, you are in control of your fate

 Or rather, your mindset is.
 While undoubtedly important, wishing and planning can only get you so far.
 If you want to achieve your dreams, you need to act upon those intricately tailored plans of yours.
 You could have the most brilliant of ideas and the most amazing of plans, but if you just let them sit there, you won’t ever get any closer to making them a reality.
-Instead of wallowing in sadness about what you don’t have, focus your energy on achieving what you could have!
+Instead of wallowing in sadness about what you don’t have, focus your energy and positive thinking on achieving what you could have!

 11. Focus on what you can control